joagre/ratatoskr/ideas/r.md

 }
 ```

-The trailing parameters may have default values.
+Trailing parameters may have default values.

 Functions may be nested: